Update Your PCLinuxOS

 This page deals with the method of keeping your PCLinuxOS system up-to date.

-PCLinuxOS updates are delivered over the internet.
-A working internet connection is needed.
+PCLinuxOS updates are delivered over the internet so a working internet connection is needed.
 Broadband connections are preferred because sometimes the updates can be of the order of hundreds of MBs.
 So before proceeding with the update, make sure that you have a working internet connection.

-* By clicking on Synaptic Package Manager icon in the taskbar near the left hand lower corner of your screen. * By going to PC Menu (Also called Kickoff Application Launcher) at the left hand lower corner of your screen > Applications > Software Centre > Package Manager. * By typing 'synaptic' into a terminal.
+- By going to PC Menu (Also called Kickoff Application Launcher) at the left hand lower corner of your screen > Applications > Software Centre > Synaptic Package Manager.

 As soon as Synaptic starts, it scans your system for existing software and gets ready.

 Now you need to reload the package information to become informed about new, removed or upgraded software packages.
 Click on 'Reload' button.

 A window labelled 'Downloading package information' will come up and show the progress of this operation.
 Once the download is complete, Synaptic will do another scan and get ready for the next step.